 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-The Maryland Tax-Free Bond Fund is managed with a buy-and-hold orientation.
+The Maryland Tax-Free Bond Fund is managed with a buy and hold orientation.
 Once we buy bonds for the fund, we generally expect to hold them until maturity.
-Although we invested across the maturity and credit-quality spectrum in recent months, we've mainly focused on longer-term bonds with maturities of 20 years and longer because we believe that long-term bonds still represent the best values in our market.
-While these purchases detracted from our comparison with the benchmark in the short run, we are confident that the higher income from these securities will bring good returns over the longer term.
+Although we invested across the maturity and credit quality spectrum in recent months, we've mainly focused on bonds with maturities of 20 years and longer because we believe that they still represent the best values in our market.
 We favor revenue-backed securities over general obligation bonds and maintain significant overweights in the hospital and education sectors.
 We also have a large allocation to transportation bonds.

 The decline in municipal bond prices has rattled some investors, but it does not represent a fundamental change in the nature, quality, or risk characteristics of the market.
-We continue to believe that Maryland municipal bonds offer good opportunities for investors with a long-term focus and attractive tax-free income in what is still a very low interest rate environment.
-The recent underperformance of long-term munis makes their nominal and tax-equivalent yields even more compelling, but if rates continue rising unabated and market outflows persist, further price declines are likely.
-As always, we are on the lookout for attractively valued bonds issued by municipalities with good fundamentals, an investment strategy that has served our investors well in the past.
+We continue to believe that Maryland municipal bonds offer attractive tax-free income for investors with a long-term focus in what is still a very low interest rate environment.
+The recent underperformance of long-term munis makes their nominal and tax-equivalent yields even more compelling, but if rates continue rising and market outflows persist, further price declines are likely.
+As always, we are on the lookout for attractively valued bonds issued by municipalities with good fundamentals.